 What is Blastomycosis?

 Blastomycosis is a fungal infection that can lead to serious and sometimes fatal disease.
 Dogs and humans are most commonly at risk, although other animals are also susceptible.
 The fungus grows in soils, especially soils that are very moist with a high organic content and an acid pH.
 Under certain conditions the fungus forms spores that can be inhaled, especially when the soil in which it is growing is disturbed.
 Once the lungs are infected, the fungus can affect other parts of the body, including the eyes, skin, genitourinary tract, bones, and joints.
 Blastomycosis causes a variety of symptoms and can lead to serious illness and death.

 To date, blastomycosis is an under-reported disease, and still not enough is understood about it.
 Blastomycosis is a reportable disease for humans but not for animals in Michigan.Therefore, increased knowledge, reporting, collaborative efforts, and support of research are critical to combat this problem.

-Current research indicates that blastomycosis is not contagious, with the very rare exception being an infected skin lesion making direct contact with broken skin or mucous membrane.
+Current research indicates that blastomycosis is not contagious, with the very rare exception being an infected skin lesion making direct contact with broken skin or mucous membranes.

 Signs, Symptoms, and Diagnosis

 In its early stages blastomycosis can present as a variety of symptoms, which can vary from humans to dogs.
 You might see:

 Some at these symptoms are commonly seen in other illnesses, and diagnosis as blastomycosis is often missed.
 Effective treatment of blastomycosis depends on an early diagnosis.

 If you suspect blastomycosis, consult your veterinarian or physician and mention your concerns to determine if testing is appropriate.
 Current clinical blastomycosis tests are not always accurate, so follow-up evaluation should be discussed.
-If your health care provider is not familiar with blastomycosis, ask that they consult with on who is.
-You may have to be insistent to have the clinician run blastomycosis tests.
+If your health care provider is not familiar with blastomycosis, ask that they consult with someone who is.
+You may have to be insistent that the clinician run blastomycosis tests.

 Help and Treatment